EnergyModelsX/EnergyModelsGUI.jl/docs/src/how-to/customize-descriptive_names.md

 `EnergyModelsGUI` provides a set of descriptive names for case input structures and assosiated JuMP variables.
 These can be found in `src/descriptive_names.yml`.
-These descriptions are extended/overwritten with EMX packages having a `descriptive_names.yml` file in a `ext/EMGUIExt` folder of its repository.
+These descriptions are extended/overwritten with EMX packages having a `descriptive_names.yml` file in a `ext/EMGUIExt` folder of its repository (having a module name starting with `EnergyModel`).
 That is, if you want to provide descriptive names for your EMX package, add a `.yml` file in this location, with the same structure as `src/descriptive_names.yml`.

 It can be convenient to provide a user defined file in addition.
 If you have this file located at `path_to_descriptive_names`, simply add it using